anvayg/anvayg/README.md

 -  I wrote a Continuation-Passing Style transformation for the [CertiCoq compiler](https://github.com/certiCoq/certicoq/) and helped proved its [semantic correctness](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=kR6ogecAAAAJ&citation_for_view=kR6ogecAAAAJ:u5HHmVD_uO8C).
- - I developed and implemented an algorithm for synthesizing (automatically generating) [transducers from formal specifications](https://github.com/anvayg/transducer-repair) using SMT solvers.
+ - I developed and implemented an algorithm for synthesizing (automatically generating) string-manipulating programs modeled as [transducers from formal specifications](https://github.com/anvayg/transducer-repair) using an SMT solver.
 This project was published as a [paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=kR6ogecAAAAJ&citation_for_view=kR6ogecAAAAJ:u-x6o8ySG0sC).
  - Most recently, I was working on a technique for synthesizing formal semantics of languages using language interpreters as oracles.
 I have also worked on projects in automated program verification and have experience applying formal methods in industry.